 - After completion of the program, you may be required to be available for interviews with auditors, your employer, the Office of Labor Management Communications and the BHMT staff.

-- You acknowledge and authorize that your KP Tuition Reimbursement funds may be transferred to BHMT to be applied to tuition, fees and materials associated with your participation in eligible programs.
+- You acknowledge and authorize that your KP Tuition Reimbursement funds will be transferred to BHMT to be applied to tuition, fees, and materials associated with your participation in eligible programs.

 Unsuccessful Program Completion – Multi-Regional Training Programs

 If you fail to successfully complete a BHMT regional training program, you will be ineligible for future BHMT academic programs or benefits for a period of one year except as specifically excused by the Trustees.

 Unsuccessful Course Completion and Dropped Class Policy – General Education/College Prerequisites, Degree Completion, Academic Certificate and Certification Programs.

 These courses may be accelerated and require consistent, serious effort.
 As a student, you may drop a course (early drop, as defined by each school) without impact to later course registration.
 If you drop the course after this drop deadline (late drop) or do not receive a passing grade of C or better, you must successfully complete all elements of your Academic Success Plan to retake the course or enroll in another academic course.
 Should you opt not to complete this plan, you will not be eligible to participate in BHMT-sponsored academic programs for a period of twelve months.
 Any subsequent late drops will make you ineligible for future BHMT Academic programs for a period of one year as specifically excused by the Trustees.